10435

 Reddit

-As I said before Reddit is something we post our comics and infographics.
-That's a great place for getting viral traffic coming in.
-Reddit overall is a very good place for sharing your content because you get to keep all the traffic so most of the time.
+As I said before, Reddit is something we post our comics and infographics.
+That's a great place for getting viral traffic.
+Reddit overall is a perfect place for sharing your content because you get to keep all the traffic so most of the time.

-If you post a link there, the traffic comes straight to your site.
-So you get to sort of bombard users with messages about your product.
-But be careful with Reddit because when the Reddit community senses that you're trying to sell them something and you're not being sincere with your content efforts, it can backfire pretty badly.
+If you post a link there, the traffic comes to your site.
+So, you get to bombard users with messages about your product.
+But be careful with Reddit because it can backfire badly when the Reddit community senses that you're trying to sell them something and you're not being sincere with your content efforts.

 — You use Reddit for different goals like content promotion and searching for outsource artists.
 Are there any other ways this huge community may be useful for marketing?